 - Travel costs incurred while doing business

 Expenses that are sometimes overlooked, according to David Ayoub, CPA in Syracuse, N.Y., are meal expenses for employees.
-“You can only deduct 50 percent of meal expenses incurred while doing business with potential clients or business associates.
+“In most years, you can only deduct 50 percent of meal expenses incurred while doing business with potential clients or business associates.
 However, if you throw a Christmas party or a summer picnic for your staff, it’s generally 100 percent deductible.”
 For tax years 2021 and 2022 only, you can deduct the full cost of business-related food and beverages purchased from a restaurant.

 It’s not unusual for someone to become a landlord out of circumstantial necessity.

 “You see people moving out of town or state to go to a better job.
 If they can’t sell their house, they rent it,” Ayoub notes.
-“If you rent your home for three years out of five, and then sell it, the capital gain is taxable.
+“If you rent your home for more than three years out of five, and then sell it, the capital gain is taxable.

 However, if you sell it while you still meet the two-of-the-last-five-years test then you can typically exclude a significant portion, if not all, of your profit.
 You’re also entitled to the same deductions as any other landlords.
 As with any rental property, make sure you have landlord insurance on your home.
 It’s deductible as an expense, too.”